2017-18 Executive Committee

 Ariel Anib (MGPS 2015) is a sixth-year Spanish teacher, currently teaching at Raytown High School.
 She has taught in private schools, charter schools, and public schools in Mexico, Texas, and Missouri.
 In the summer of 2014, Ariel also served as a Director of a summer school in the Dominican Republic through the DREAM Project.
 This internship allowed her to see how policy affects program implementation.
 She received her Master’s in Global Policy Studies at the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin.
 Before attending graduate school, Ariel was awarded the Fulbright grant allowing her to teach English at a university in Guanajuato, México.
 While in México, she taught university and community classes and started an English conversation club composed of students and faculty.
 Though Ariel is teaching full time, she is also obtaining her Master’s in Education from Rockhurst University.

-Christopher Bjornson (MPAff 1996) serves as Of Counsel, practicing communications regulatory law, with Steptoe & Johnson, LLP.
-He co-chairs the Federal Communications Bar Association’s Video Programming Distribution Committee, serves as a member of the advisory board for the Bill Archer Center of the University of Texas System, and coordinates the Texas State Society’s annual tribute to Lyndon B. Johnson, honoring the President’s birthday.
-He is a long-standing member of the Washington Area LBJ School Alumni Chapter (WALSAC) and its current president.
+Christopher Bjornson (MPAff 1996) is Of Counsel with Steptoe & Johnson, LLP, practicing communications regulatory law.
+He co-chairs the Federal Communications Bar Association’s Access to Government Committee; serves as a member of the advisory board for the Bill Archer Center of the University of Texas System; is a member of the Texas Chancellor's Council; and coordinates the Texas State Society’s annual tribute to Lyndon B. Johnson, honoring the President’s birthday.
+He twice served as president of the Washington Area LBJ School Alumni Chapter (WALSAC).

 Dan Casey (MPAff 1976) is a Partner in the Austin-based consulting firm, Moak, Casey & Associates.
 He has 40 years of experience in education and public finance issues.
 Dan has held positions as Research Director for the State Comptroller’s Office, Senior Economist and Budget Examiner for the Legislative Budget Board, Staff Director for the Senate Finance Committee, Director of the Legislative Education Board, and Associate Executive Director for the Texas Association of School Boards.
 In his consulting practice over the last 20 years, Dan has worked with many individual school districts on revenue issues, property value limitations and other economic development issues, as well as several school district organizations, including the Texas School Alliance and the Fast Growth School Coalition.
 He is an honors graduate of the University of Michigan and holds a Master of Public Affairs degree from the Lyndon B. Johnson School of Public Affairs of The University of Texas at Austin.